tonila/realtime-resource/README.md

 ### Running tests ###

+**Prerequisities:**

+* Mongodb is installed and running in localhost.

-Prerequisities: Server must be running in separate terminal
+* Server is running in separate terminal

 Open a new terminal and run: